-Campuses that receive an F rating in both the Student Achievement domain and the School Progress domain will be placed on the 2020–21 PEG List.
+Campuses that receive an F rating in both the Student Achievement domain and the School Progress domain are typically placed on the PEG List; however, because ratings were not issued in 2020, the campuses identified for PEG based on 2019 ratings remain on the 2021–22 PEG List.
 Please see TEC, §§29.201–29.205 for more information.

 4. What has changed about the PEG process in the past year?

-6. Why aren't charter schools on the PEG List?
+5. Why aren't charter schools on the PEG list?

 Charter schools are schools of choice, and students at a charter school are eligible to transfer back to their home school district whenever they desire.